Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 For most mild to moderate climates, a waterproofness level of 10,000 mm is adequate; (photo/Eric Phillips)

-Snowboard Bibs and Snowboard Pants
+Snowboard Bibs vs. Snowboard Pants

-The choice between snowboard pants and bibs comes down to a combination of personal preference and function.
+The choice between snowboard pants and snow bibs comes down to a combination of personal preference and function.
 Bibs are suspended by shoulder straps and are generally more effective at keeping snow out.
 Pants are held up by the waistband and offer less insulation because there is less material.

 On deep powder days, a bib can be a game-changing addition to your kit.
 For this reason, we specifically recommend bibs to those who regularly ride in areas with lots of snowfall.
 Backcountry riders also tend to enjoy the extra coverage and protection provided by bibs.